-- Spock and Kirk in Star Trek II: The Wrath of Khan in Spock's death scene is the Ur Example of this trope.
+- Spock and Kirk in Star Trek II: The Wrath of Khan in Spock's death scene is the Ur-Example of this trope.
 Spock's doing the Vulcan salute, Kirk just puts his hand up there.
 It's quite the Tear Jerker.
-(Alternatively, they're Vulcan kissing through the window, which makes it more tragic).

-- Wolverine and Stryker in X-Men 2, with a semitransparent sheet of ice between.
+- Wolverine and Stryker in X2: X-Men United, with a semitransparent sheet of ice between them.

-- Happens in Project X with a chimp trapped inside and the trainer on the outside.
+- Happens in the 1987 film Project X (not to be confused with the 2012 found footage film of the same name) with a chimp that's trapped inside a nuclear flight simulator and the trainer.
 The chimp likes to imitate people smoking, so the trainer places a cigarette against the glass.

 - In Half Baked they put their fists against the glass.
 Subverted on a later prison visit when Kenny yells, "No more window love.
 Go sell it."
 Trope Namer.